 These views were emphasized at a community workshop held on April 9, 2014, at the Black Lake Grange.
-Participants expressed curiosity about the potential impacts of planning and growth on the watershed, as well as concerns about the impact of forestry within the basin, the impact of McLane Creek on water quality in Eld Inlet, and how zoning might impact wells and overall quality of life.
+Participants expressed curiosity about the potential impacts of planning and growth on the watershed, as well as concerns about water quality in Black Lake, the use of chemicals used for lawn care, flooding issues, and how zoning might impact wells and overall quality of life.
 Map 7 shows a summary of comments noted on an aerial map of the basin.
 Participants were asked to identify areas they thought should be identified for protection, or that were of special concern to them.
-These notes included references to areas that had served as habitat for different species in the past, including chum salmon and brown trout, areas that currently have issues with flooding, as well as areas that could serve future recreational purposes.
-Participants noted concerns about the lack of vegetation in the corridor under the power lines, managed by Bonneville Power, as well as the forest practices within Capitol Forest.
+These notes included references to several areas that folks would like to see maintained at lower zoning, as open space or developed for recreation, areas that currently have issues with beavers and flooding, as well as areas that historically or currently support wildlife species, such as salmon or Oregon spotted frog.